 - Uphold the contract: Make sure to uphold your end of the bargain or you may be sued for breach of contract.
 Hold the client to their end as well.

-What makes a good, legally enforceable contract?
+What makes a legally enforceable contract?

 A contract should have a few basic elements, at minimum.
 The contract should contain the names of all parties, the scope of the work—such as a service, dates—such as deadlines or delivery dates, the rights and obligations of all parties, and the total cost of the work—including payment terms.
 Every contract should have a termination clause as well, which specifies when a party can end the contract early.